Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 # Create your first C# Durable Functions on Azure Container Apps

-[Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is an extension of Azure Functions that lets you write stateful functions in a serverless environment.
+[Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is an offering of Azure Functions that lets you write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.

 This quickstart will show you how to create a Durable Function that runs on Azure Container Apps.